Travel guide

 3. Use Spotify or podcasts in offline mode

 For long train or car journeys, download playlists on Wi-Fi.
-Music streaming consumes ~150 MB/hour, which adds up considerably over 30 days of travel.
+Streaming music consumes ~150 MB/hour, which adds up significantly over 30 days of travel.

 4. Check consumption weekly

-On iOS: Settings → Mobile Network → Statistics.
-On Android: Settings → Networks → Data Usage.
+On iOS: Settings → Mobile Data → Usage.
+On Android: Settings → Networks → Data usage.
 Set an alert at 50% and 80% of the plan to avoid surprises.

 5. Take advantage of quality Wi-Fi when available

-Airbnbs with good Wi-Fi, co-working spaces, and cafes in large cities are opportunities to do heavier tasks: uploading videos, long video calls, large downloads.
+Airbnbs with good Wi-Fi, co-working spaces, and cafes in large cities are opportunities to do the heaviest tasks: uploading videos, long video calls, large downloads.
 Save mobile data for when you're on the go.

 If you're traveling in a group and sharing a car, designate one device as a hotspot during journeys to consume less data overall.
-A single device sharing a connection consumes less than four phones searching for a signal independently.
+A single device sharing a connection consumes less than four phones independently searching for a signal.

 Conclusion

-A 30-day European eSIM plan with 30-50 GB is the smartest solution for long trips across the continent.
-It covers all 27 EU countries plus major European Economic Area destinations, eliminates the hassle of managing multiple SIMs, and offers a very competitive price per GB compared to chained short plans.
+A 30-day Europe eSIM plan with 30-50 GB is the smartest solution for long trips across the continent.
+It covers all 27 EU countries plus the main destinations in the European Economic Area, eliminates the hassle of managing multiple SIMs, and offers a very competitive price per GB compared to chained short-term plans.

-The key to success: buy before you leave, configure your phone properly to avoid wasting data on automatic backup, and always have offline maps as a safety net.
-With that, a month in Europe with seamless internet is completely within reach.
+The key to success: buy before you leave, configure your phone properly to avoid wasting data on automatic backup, and always have offline maps as a backup.
+With that, a month in Europe with fluid internet is completely within reach.

 Ready for your month in Europe without worrying about internet?